Biography

 An optimization framework for the design of piezoelectric AFM cantilevers Journal Article

-In: Precision Engineering, vol. 60, pp. 130-142, 2019.
+In: Precision Engineering, vol. 60, pp. 130-142, 2019, (This work was supported by the Australian Research Council Discovery Project DP170101813).

 @article{Moore2019c,